the-turing-way/the-turing-way/book/website/collaboration/easyway/sc2_getting_started_with_github.md

 Whatever you write in this file will be shown on the landing (top) page of your project on Github so you need to tell people all about your project.

-This is where you start to use the markdown formatting.
+This is where you start to use the Markdown formatting.

+To edit your README.md file:

-You should see a box with README.md in the top left of it and then under that the name of your repo (see the diagram above labelled landing page or README.md file).
+* You can click on the pencil symbol in the top right of the central box on your landing page.

-In the top right of this box is a pencil symbol that you can click to make any changes  to this file.
+**Or**

+* Click on the README.md file in the blue box and then click the pencil.

 You can now edit it.